thomas-fossati/rvps-ideas/README.md

 Attestation schemes will need to provide their `attestation-scheme-id` name and `scheme-specific-id` format.

-For this to work, verifier and RVPS need to have a shared understanding of the syntax and semantics of the keys (i.e., the `KeyMinter` boxes in the diagrams must be aligned).
+For this to work, the verifier and RVPS need to have a shared understanding of the syntax and semantics of the keys (i.e., the `KeyMinter` boxes in the diagrams must be aligned).

 #### Examples